egrund/java_MineSweeper/README.md

 ```

 ## Game Mechanics
 * You can uncover a field using the *left mouse button*, it then shows the amount of neighboring bombs.
-If it was a bomb you loose and the game ends.
-If it does not have a neighboring bomb, all the neighbors are uncovered as well (rekursively).
+If it was a bomb you lose and the game ends.
+If it does not have a neighboring bomb, all the neighbors are uncovered as well (recursively).
-* If you think there is a bomb in one field you can use the *right mouse button* to mark it.
-When it is marked it cannot be uncovered, but you can remove the mark by clicking the right mouse button again.
+* If you think there is a bomb in one field, you can use the *right mouse button* to mark it.
+When it is marked it cannot be uncovered, but you can remove the mark by clicking the *right mouse button* again.
 If you uncovered all the fields without bombs, you won the game.
 <img src="Images/Gameplay.jpg" align="left" alt="A screenshot of playing the game"/>
-The View of a running game with 5x15 fields and 10 bombs.
+The View of a running game with 10x15 fields and 15 bombs.
 Marked fields have a "!".
 <br clear="left"/>

 ## Model-View-Controller-Pattern and Observer-Pattern